praveen00219/employee-manage-useReducerReactJS/README.md

-# Employee Management System with React & Tailwind CSS
+# Employee Management System with React useReducer Hook

 This project is an Employee Management System built with React and Tailwind CSS, featuring state management using the `useReducer` hook.
 It allows you to manage employees by adding them to a team, calculating their average age, and sorting team members by age.